ahtsham58/ahtsham58.github.io/_pages/about.md

  <br><br>
 Over the past decade, I’ve been lucky to work across research labs, startups, and global enterprises.
-I’ve designed conversational systems, built large-scale data pipelines, and worked on AI solutions in areas like travel, leasing & finance, e-commerce, and enterprise digital platforms.
+I’ve designed conversational systems, built large-scale data pipelines, and worked on tens of AI solutions in areas like travel, leasing & finance, e-commerce, and enterprise digital platforms.
 I see myself as a scientific liaison between R&D, engineering, and design — eager to apply what I’ve learned and refined over the years on a broader, practical scale.

  <br> <br>
-My primary research interests lies at the intersection of <i>Artificial Intelligence (AI), Natural Language Processing (NLP), and User Experience (UX)</i> research.
+My primary research interests lies at the intersection of <i>Artificial Intelligence (AI), Natural Language Processing (NLP), and Human-computer Interaction (assistive technologies, human factors, UI/UX)</i>  research.
 In the below figure, I mentioned what excites me to get on.

 <div style="text-align: center;">
          <img src="./images/research-interests.png" alt="">